 - Interest – Owners are entitled to be paid interest on their compensation for market value and injurious affection from the time the government takes possession until the time compensation is paid.
 See Section 33 of Expropriations Act

 - Reasonable Costs – Owners are entitled to be reimbursed for the reasonable legal, appraisal and other costs that they incur as part of their claim for compensation.
 The obligation for the government to pay costs is triggered so long as the final compensation is greater than 85% of the Section 25 Offer made by the government.
-See Section 32(1) of Expropriations Act and Controlling Reasonable Costs.
+See Section 32(1) of Expropriations Act and Controlling Reasonable Costs, an article co-authoured by Shane Rayman, and Shergar: Redefining Expropriation Costs

 - Section 30 Agreement – This is an agreement where property owners agrees to sell all or a portion of their property to government in order to avoid a formal expropriation and the parties both agree that final compensation will be determined under the Expropriations Act as though the property was expropriated.
-See Section 30 of Expropriations Act and Avoiding Expropriation.
+See Section 30 of Expropriations Act and Controlling Reasonable Costs, an article co-authoured by Shane Rayman.